Selection of logs of motor boat charter trips in the eastern Med

 Escaping the insects we head to Vela Nozdra on Kaprije island, a mile across to SW.
 This time we are lucky and able to spend a fine afternoon lunching and swimming.

 At 4 pm we head round the corner to Mala Nozdra (Little Nozdra) cove, where Matteo's restaurant has been recommended.
 We moor stern-to to his small quay.
 Mala Nozdra is a pretty and partially wooded cove, offering good swimming, and excellent cuisine and friendly service at Matteo’s rustic place.

 The cove is open to SE, but for the coming night there should be no issue.

-Just to mention, there are off course no electricity or water supplies for the boat on this island restaurant moorings.
+Just to mention, there is of course no electricity or water supply on these island restaurant moorings.

 G8' is the second restaurant in Nozdra, maybe worth a try one day

 The high pressure weather has changed as a frontal trough approaches slowly from NW.
 During the night the wind has changed to a light SE.
 We leave Nozdra at 10am.

 The sky is greyish with hazy sun but very warm.
 Looked at U. Tratica on Kakan (SE of U. Potkucina), no protection from SE, some mooring buoys.